Bachelor of Education in Middle Education: Science

 Inspire Students with an Understanding of Creation by Earning a B.Ed. in Middle Education – Science

-As someone who will be teaching adolescents, your preparation and understanding of their developmental stage is crucial.
-With this degree, you’ll gain core concepts in childhood and adolescent development, as well as specific teaching methods needed for middle grades.
+As someone who aspires to teach adolescents, your preparation and understanding of their developmental stage is crucial.
+With this degree, you will study core concepts in childhood and adolescent development, as well as specific teaching methods needed for middle grades.
 Upon graduation, you can be prepared to teach preteens general and science-specific concepts.

-As you make your decision to partner with Liberty University, you’re deciding to gain skills, experience, expertise, and credentials needed to be a middle school teacher in Virginia.
-We’re excited about partnering with you as you learn to be someone who makes a serious and positive impact on the next generation.
+If you partner with Liberty University, you can work to gain skills, experience, expertise, and credentials to pursue licensure as a middle school teacher in Virginia.
+We’re excited about coming alongside you as you learn to be someone who makes a serious and positive impact on the next generation.

 Pursue Your Degree with Confidence